-Ranieri has over 20 years of global experience in the industry, with particular expertise in Europe.
-His comprehensive portfolio encompasses a range of award-winning commercial, office, residential and retail projects.
-Ranieri's approach to design was influenced by Peter Salter and Peter Rice, with whom he studied at the Architectural Association (AA).
-He strongly believes that design must not be left to prevailing fashions and trends but should be informed by a combination of open intuition and diligent process, taking into account not only the requirements of the selected site but also the experiences of the end user.
-Careful attention to detail ensures that the resulting building sustains the narrative thread.
+For over 20 years, Ranieri Fontana-Giusti played a key role in developing KPF’s practice throughout Europe.
+His approach to design was influenced by Peter Salter and Peter Rice, with whom he studied at the Architectural Association (AA).
+He strongly believed that design must not be left to prevailing fashions and trends but should be informed by a combination of open intuition and diligent process, taking into account not only the requirements of a given site but also the experiences of the end user, with careful attention to detail ensuring that the resulting building sustained the narrative thread.

-In China, Ranieri was involved in the design of Putuo Shanghai; four towers that create a gateway to the emerging Putuo district on the upper west side of Shanghai, and the luxury MGM Mirage Sanya resort.
+In China, Ranieri was involved in the design of Putuo Shanghai, four towers that create a gateway to the emerging Putuo district on the upper west side of Shanghai, and the luxury MGM Mirage Sanya resort.

 Prior to joining KPF, Ranieri worked for Fletcher Priest Architects on a range of commercial projects across the UK and Europe, including the Vodafone World Headquarters, Sedley Place on London's famed Oxford Street, and Telstar House in Paddington.
-He has also worked in Rome for Massimiliano Fuksas.
+He also worked in Rome for Massimiliano Fuksas.

 An alumnus of the Architectural Association (AA), Ranieri was a member of the Royal Institute of British Architects (RIBA) and was a chartered architect with the Architects Registration Board (ARB) in the UK.